thetechguy-it/show_commands/README.md

 > pip3 install ping3
 > pip3 install networkscan

+## USERNAME/PASSWORD
+The code does not have any pre-defined username/password.
+When you run the code it will ask you the username and password for the devices.

 ## RUN THE CODE
 Create a virtual environment in order to test the code:

 > python3 -m venv TEST